mgharvey/seqcap_pop/README.md

 ### 2. Assemble reads into contigs (e.g., VelvetOptimiser)

-For population-level studies, I will typically use multiple individuals to make my assembly.
-This requires inputting reads from all of the individuals into the assembler simultaneously.
-You could also make your assembly from just a single individual (perhaps the one with the most reads, or the one which provides the best reference for some biological reason).
-More individuals require more memory (I typically have to run this step on high-memory cluster nodes).
-It may be worth trying different strategies for reference assembly and comparing your assemblies to determine which method produces the best results (most contigs mapping to probes, longest contigs, etc.).
+In the past, I would combine reads from all of my individuals to make a consensus reference assembly (or, occasionally, use reads from the one individual with the highest quality data).
+Recently, I have been assembling the reads within each individual, then selecting the best contig for each target locus from among all the individual assemblies.
+I hope to find time to implement my own code for doing this, but I have been using code from Sonal Singhal's excellent Squamate Conserved Loci (SqCL) pipeline in the meantime.
+See the SqCL [Github repository](https://github.com/singhal/SqCL) and [paper](https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.12681) for details.

 Any of various assembly programs can be used for this step (see Phyluce documentation).
 I typically use VelvetOptimiser, which is not part of Phyluce, but can be obtained [here](http://bioinformatics.net.au/software.velvetoptimiser.shtml).
 An example VelvetOptimiser command is: